Algorand (ALGO): A Blockchain Breakthrough in Speed and Efficiency

 Algorand’s Native Cryptocurrency: ALGO

-ALGO is the native Algorand cryptocurrency, and is the cornerstone of its network structure.
+ALGO is the native Algorand cryptocurrency, and is a cornerstone of its network structure.
 As part of Algorand’s unique protocol design, the rewards paid to validators for producing blocks are split and distributed among all ALGO coin holders, rather than being awarded only to block producers.
 This means that all ALGO coin holders can earn about 7.5% annual percentage yield (APY), as of February 2021.
 Reward distribution takes place about every 10 minutes and is intended to encourage users to join the Algorand staking platform and accelerate the path to decentralization.

 There is a hard supply cap of 10 billion ALGO coins, which is allocated as follows: